jquery/learn.jquery.com/README.md

 Much of the initial content - and spirit - is from [jQuery Fundamentals](https://github.com/rmurphey/jqfundamentals), an open-source book about jQuery.
 The book was originally released in 2010 by [Rebecca Murphey](http://www.rebeccamurphey.com/) and bequeathed unto the jQuery Project to serve as the foundation for this site.

-## How Does This Site Work
+## How This Site Works

-This site consists of content maintained in [Markdown](http://daringfireball.net/projects/markdown/) files.
-For authoring and previewing content, these files are processed by [nanoc](http://nanoc.stoneship.org/), a Ruby-based [static site generator](http://www.mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html).
-For production on [learn.jquery.com](http://learn.jquery.com), the result of nanoc is post-processed by a node.js script that populates pages into the learning section of the jQuery Wordpress network.
-The template that controls the site's presentation is a [child theme](https://github.com/jquery/web-base-template/tree/master/themes/learn-jquery-com) of the jQuery [web base template](https://github.com/jquery/web-base-template), and any issues with the presentation should be directed to [that repository](https://github.com/jquery/web-base-template).
+This site's core content consists of [Markdown](http://daringfireball.net/projects/markdown/) files.
+We use [nanoc](http://nanoc.stoneship.org/), a Ruby-based [static site generator](http://www.mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html), to process these files for previewing.
+For production on [learn.jquery.com](http://learn.jquery.com), a node.js script post-processes the nanoc results and puts them into the learning section of the jQuery Wordpress network.

+The template that controls the site's appearance is a [child theme](https://github.com/jquery/web-base-template/tree/master/themes/learn-jquery-com) of the jQuery [web base template](https://github.com/jquery/web-base-template), and any issues with the presentation should be directed to [that repository](https://github.com/jquery/web-base-template).

 ### Site Organisation